Where to Stay in Brisbane: Best Areas & Hotels

 Spicers Balfour Hotel is a romantic gem, which is luxurious yet comfortable.
 The boutique hotel features well-appointed, modern rooms with big windows in a quiet neighborhood that's still within walking distance of many restaurants and attractions.
 The property has its own restaurant, and the food is excellent - don't skip the included breakfast.
 They also do a popular high tea.

-For romantic, old-fashioned luxury try the Royal Albert, which features period furnishings in the elegant rooms.
+For romantic, old-fashioned luxury try the Royal Albert Hotel, which features period furnishings in the elegant rooms.
 The location is excellent; it's right next to the Myer shopping center and a few minutes' walk from South Bank and the Queen Street Mall.